alexgriff/Loops-with-Objects-Code-Along-and-Challenge/README.md

 So for the first loop `bubbles[i]` is the first object, next time `bubbles[i]` is the second object, and then the third, and so on.
 Thats why we're able to treat `bubbles[i]` like an object and access it's properties by writing `bubbles[i].x` or `bubbles[i].y`.

-I don't like having `bubbles[i]` all over the code though, it takes my brain a second to decipher what that means and I think we can be more explicit.
-Let's store it in a variable called something like `bubble`, or `current`, or `currentBubble` indicating it is the bubble in the loop we are currently dealing with.
+I don't like having `bubbles[i]` all over the code though, it takes my brain some time to decipher what that means and I think we can be more explicit.
+Let's store the value of `bubbles[i]` in a variable called something like `bubble`, or `current`, or `currentBubble` indicating it is the bubble in the loop we are currently dealing with.
 Replace each `bubbles[i]` with the variable name.

 ```javascript
 for(var i = 0; i < bubbles.length; i++) {